oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 {% img blog/unity-csharp-security/15-okta-webapp.png alt:"Okta add web app" width:"800" %}{: .center-image }

 This application is the representation of your OAuth2 client within Okta.
 Give the application a name and trust the local IP/Port that your client will be using to interact with Okta.
-By default, the sample code is set to `http://127.0.0.1:51772` where the IP is the client’s local IP address.
+By default, the sample code is set to `http://127.0.0.1:51772` where the IP is the client's local IP address.

 {% img blog/unity-csharp-security/16-okta-ipaddress.png alt:"Okta add web app" width:"800" %}{: .center-image }

 Click **Done**.

-The next menu will be the General tab for the application’s settings menu.
+The next menu will be the General tab for the application's settings menu.
 At the bottom of General, there is a section containing a `Client ID` and `Client Secret`.
 Copy these and paste them into the inspector for the `OktaOAuth2` GameObject in Unity.

 {% img blog/unity-csharp-security/17-okta-clientidsecret.png alt:"Okta add web app" width:"800" %}{: .center-image }

 {% img blog/unity-csharp-security/18-unity-clientidsecret.png alt:"Okta add web app" width:"800" %}{: .center-image }

-For the three endpoint URL’s, go back to Okta.
+For the three endpoint URL's, go back to Okta.
 In the top menu click **API** > **Authorization Servers**.

 {% img blog/unity-csharp-security/19-okta-authserver.png alt:"Okta add web app" width:"800" %}{: .center-image }